 Self and Place in Art: Mapping the Landscape and Ourselves

 Each of us views the natural world through a lens that has meaning for us.
-Considering the local landscape, students take an imaginative leap and create their own original destinations.
+Observing the local landscape, students take an imaginative leap and create their own original destinations.
 They make stamps of elements to include while trying out an array of printmaking techniques.
 Self-portraits give students a chance to envision themselves anew, using color, shape, and line.
 At the heart of the investigation is a belief that to fully have “a sense of place,” one must first come to know oneself.

 Galvanizing Connections between the Landscape and Ourselves